guija/sublime_vergleich/README.md

-sublime_vergleich
+Sublime Vergleich
 =================

-A diff and merge plugin for sublime text
+Sublime Vergleich is a free but powerful Diff and Merge tool for the text editor Sublime Text.